• Skip to main content

 Also, you can’t game on an integrated card – which will keep you more productive ;) All in all, I love integrated graphics.

 In reality, for my kind of work, it’s not going to be so much what the CPU can do, but what the supporting equipment will allow the CPU to do.
-Low RAM, slow storage, limited peripherals ability, lack of options.
+Low memory, slow storage, limited peripherals ability, lack of options.
 All that just adds up to one thing: Extended nap times, which I want to avoid.

 Not much else to say.